 What does it take to fully engage your event attendees?
 How do you measure such an initiative?
-Read on to learn the in’s and out’s of event engagement in 2019 and beyond.
+Read on to learn the in’s and out’s of event engagement in 2020 and beyond.

 Event engagement is a familiar topic for organizers.
 Keeping attendees actively engaged throughout the event is instrumental in solidifying the overall success of the event.
 And while event engagement is clearly an important metric to keep track of within your larger event strategy, it can be hard to define, let alone measure.

-This guide will help you to understand all angles of event engagement, how to implement them into your own event, and how to accurately measure them for post-event reporting.
+This guide will help you understand all angles of event engagement, how to implement them into your own event, and how to accurately measure them for post-event reporting.
 When understood in the right context, event engagement can become the aspect of your enterprise event marketing strategy that propels your events from good to great.

 What is Event Engagement?

 Event engagement is the degree to which attendees are fully participating in and captivated by your event.
 Event engagement can be measured in sessions attended, meetings held, connections made, poll participation, social media activity and event app adoption—among other metrics.

 Generally speaking, an engaged attendee is a satisfied attendee.